TogExe/3Dboring/VeryBigThings.md

 # VERSION 3.1.1
 ___
+<a name="e311"></a>
-we now separate the program into different files to make the code more readable.
+we now will try to separate the program into different files to make the code more readable.
 And make finding parts easier. (cancelled)

-old ver :
+log :

 ``main.cpp``
 ```c++